guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 returning:
 > The majority of crustaceans are aquatic, meaning they live on land, rivers, and lakes.
 Carnivorous crustacean species, such as those found in the Pacific Northwest, are found in all parts of the world, including the United States, Canada, Australia, New Zealand, and Japan.

-This article will briefly describe the architecture of such models before diving in a comparison of the baseline Python Transformers library with a proposed Rust-based implementation: rust-bert [[9]](#rustbert)
+The next section will briefly describe the architecture powering these models before diving in a comparison of the baseline Python *Transformers* library with a proposed Rust-based implementation: *rust-bert* [[9]](#rustbert)

 # 2. Overview of models and system architecture<a name="models-overview"></a>

 ### Summarization and Translation

 Translation and summarization both rely on a similar architecture, although the model weights naturally vary from application to application.
 They are essentially made of:
-1. A pre-processing pipeline mostly comprising of a tokenizer (such as Byte Pair Encoding or SentencePiece/Unigram-based) and an encoder (mapping individual tokens to a vocabulary index and other optional inputs (such as position indices)).
+1. A pre-processing pipeline mostly comprising of a tokenizer (such as Byte Pair Encoding or SentencePiece/Unigram-based) and an encoder (mapping individual tokens to vocabulary indices and other optional inputs (such as position indices)).

 2. A transformer-based model, based on an encoder-decoder architecture.
-If you are not familiar with Transformer-based encoder-decoder architecture, I highly recommend the blog post "The Illustrated Transformer" [[10]](#illustratedtransformer).
+If you are not familiar with Transformer-based encoder-decoder architecture, I highly recommend the blog post *The Illustrated Transformer* [[10]](#illustratedtransformer).
 The encoder is comprised of a stack of self-attention and fully connected layers and encodes the input sequence (i.e. text to be translated or summarized) into a latent space.
 The decoder is made of a similar stack of self-attention layers completed with cross-attention to the encoder hidden states, allowing to leverage the representations generated during encoding.
 The decoder takes as an input the output sequence generated so far and the encoder output to generate the next tokens.
 The decoder therefore generates output tokens one at a time.

 3. A generation routine, which in its simplest form will keep calling the transformer-based models to generate tokens until the sequence is completed (output of an `End Of Sequence` token).
 Note that the encoder only needs to be run once in this iterative process: its output is cached and re-used at each decoder generation step.
 In practice, more advanced algorithms are used to improve the quality of the generation, including beam search, sampling, length and repetition penalties.
 These methods are summarized in an excellent article from Hugging Face [[11]](#generation).
-Careful design of the decoder allows to not only cache the encoder states, but also parts of the keys and values in the decoder to avoid unnecessary re-calculation and speed-up the decoding process.
+Careful design of the decoder allows to not only cache the encoder states, but also parts of the keys and values in the decoder to avoid unnecessary re-calculation and speeds-up the decoding process.

 This iterative process is illustrated at a high level in the figure below (with slight simplifications, especially for the end of generation condition):